XrXr/xrxr.github.io/README.md

 - `git submodule init && git submodule update --recursive` to grab the theme
 - `hugo server --buildDrafts` to preview changes
 - `hugo` to build
-- `git chckout gh-pages` and `cp -r public/* .` to update the branch that's actually served
+- `git chckout master` and `cp -r public/* .` to update the branch that's actually served
 - commit and push to update the site